frutik/ansible-elasticsearch-server/README.md

-Here you can find various (artificial - some of them nost probably will not work as is. work in progress) methods to install/configure Elasticsearch service
+Here you can find various (artificial - some of them nost probably will not work, work in progress) methods to install/configure Elasticsearch service

 *Old good ansible*